hesamedn/hesamedn.github.io/_pages/cv.md

 * Numerical simulation of 1 + 1 Dimension KPZ equation using Finite-Difference method for discretization.
 * Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson equation using Finite-Difference method for discretization.
 * Simulation Balestic Deposition.
 * Simulation Random Deposition with Surface Relaxation.
 * Generate a noise with arbitrary power spectral density.
 * Dynamics of disease spreading on the network following the SIS rule.
 * Simulation of the Ising model using the Metropolis algorithm.
 * Simulation 1D diffusion equation.
-* The Hodgkin–Huxley model
+* The Hodgkin–Huxley model.
 **Bachelor Projects**:
 * The Monte-Carlo approach to the study of the integro-differential equations.
 ## Research Interests